pagyP/azurefirewall-microhack/Student/04-dns-proxy.md

 ## Success Criteria

-1. You can reach out the virtual machine in eastus2 region and local datacenter.
+1. You have updated the Firewall policy with the application rule
-2. You have updated 5 route tables for complete it.
+2. You have updated the DNS Proxy.
-3. You can run ping tool to test the connection between virtual machines.
+3. You can see the DNS queries to the following for Azure Firewall.

 ## Learning Resources